CHI - YYC

 The average price of all round-trip flights from Chicago to Calgary clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Calgary on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Tuesday is the most expensive day to fly from Chicago to Calgary.
-For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Calgary on a Friday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Thursday is the most expensive day to fly from Chicago to Calgary.
+For your return ticket, we recommend flying on a Friday and avoiding Thursdays for the best deals.

 What is the cheapest month to fly from Chicago to Calgary?